grashooper/AdBlockHosts/HostsSyntax.md

   * AdAway will use only the hostnames having a IP address 127.0.0.1 or 0.0.0.0 for blocking and all other as redirection rules

-  * The Parser in !AdAway will check that every line contains a real hostname, if not it will ignore that line
+  * The Parser in AdAway will check that every line contains a real hostname, if not it will ignore that line

   * AdAway will merge all given hosts files into one file, duplicates will be ignored